jonobr1/two.js/wiki/README.md

 // Groups can take an array of shapes and/or groups. var group = two.makeGroup(circle, rect);

-// And have translation, rotation, scale like all shapes. group.translation.set(two.width / 2, two.height / 2);
+// And have position, rotation, scale like all shapes. group.position.set(two.width / 2, two.height / 2);
 group.rotation = Math.PI;
 group.scale = 0.75;